FractalScripts/actually-good-overlay-clock/README.md

 ### A lightweight clock that displays over your screen with much thought put into it.
 ---
 ## What is this?
-This is a simple program made in pure python that displays the time (and other things) as a small window on top of your desktop screen.
+This is a simple program made in pure python that displays the time (and other things) as a small window on top of your desktop screen
+It even hides itself when you hover over it, so you never comprimise on screen real estate!
 This program is <ins>portable</ins>, meaning you can move the folder anywhere on your computer and it will still work.
+This is a <ins>Windows-only</ins> program.

 ### Configuration
 The configuration is a python file.
 You can open it from the tray icon menu.
 Almost all appearances are customizable.
 **Visual Studio Code is highly recommended for modifying the config file as it increases visibility.**
-###### A notepad fallback is used if it cannot find VSCode.
+###### A notepad.exe fallback is used if it cannot find VSCode.

 ---
 ## Features: